Catholic Association Pilgrimage: How the Pilgrimage works

 Processional banner of the Catholic Association in Lourdes.

 The CA is a 'Company Limited by Guarantee and not having a Share Capital.'
 It is also a Registered Charity (number 1071120).
 The Catholic Association is a company and the Directors are registered as such, although the Directors refer to themselves as Trustees.

 Catholic Association Trust

-The Trustees fulfill the usual role of Trustees, which is to guard the funds.
+The Trustees fulfill the usual role of Trustees, which is to guard the funds, but they also appoint key executives; appoint the liturgical and spiritual team; oversee all the policies, risk assessments, Safeguarding, training, DBS, insurance; appoint a travel agent (currently - and for the last 50 years - Tangney Tours); co-ordinate with the seven diocesan and group directors; convene twice or so a year a meeting of the trustees, PEG, the Liturgy Group, and the DDs (when combined we call that the Pilgrimage Management Committee); are the duct for bookings with the authorities in Lourdes; settle the weekly programme with PEG, the DDs, the Liturgy Group and the Sanctuaries; consider the various winds of change effecting pilgrimages, particularly to Lourdes; maintain and refresh a strong and appropriate trustee board.

 The Trustees appoint Pilgrimage Officers (the heads of the different service sections including doctors, nurses, brancardiers, handmaids, youth group etc.).
 The Pilgrimage Officers, together with the Diocesan Directors, make up the Pilgrimage Management Committee (PMC).
 Trustees are permitted to attend meetings of the PMC but, apart from two or three who have specific functions there, it is generally thought that the PMC should be allowed to manage itself.
 There is some overlap of membership and responsibilities between the Trustees, the PMC, and the Hospitalité Council.

-The trustees (as of 07-11-2018):